OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/po/maxret.md

 ---
 title: maxret
-description: This documentation page provides detailed information on the maxret function of the OpenBB Terminal library.
+description: "This documentation page provides detailed information on the maxret function" of the OpenBB Terminal library.
 The function helps in optimizing maximum return weights for a given stock portfolio based on several parameters.
 keywords: